Shearwaters of The Petrel Station

 Scientific name: Ardenna tenuirostris

-Short-tailed Shearwaters are seasonal visitors to our area and can be a very enjoyable species to encounter on tour.
+Short-tailed Shearwaters are seasonal visitors to our area and are often an entertaining species to encounter on tour.
 They are strong divers and will often plunge or swim to impressive depths in search of food.

-They are similar to Sooty Shearwater, but usually show a shorter bill and a more muted underwing.
+They are similar to Sooty Shearwater, but usually have a shorter bill and a more muted underwing.
 Large populations breed in southern Australia, and birds pass through New Zealand waters on migration.

 Wedge-tailed Shearwater